Seeed-Studio/wiki-documents/docs/Air602_Firmware_Programming_Manual.md

 ![](https://github.com/SeeedDocument/Air602_WiFi_Module/raw/master/img/Tool_7.jpg)

+!!!Note
+        If it fails, it may show **握手超时**, which means handshake timeout, please repeat step 5 several times, it will be OK then.

 !!!success
         If everything goes well, you will see the following picture, which means you have successfully burned the firmware into the Air602 development board.
 Enjoy :D